secretstartups/handbook/job-families/product/product-operations/index.html.md

 ### Requirements

-- 5+ years of overall experience in either Product Management or Project/Program Management roles
+- 3+ years of overall experience in either Product Management or related roles
 - Experience in customer-first product systems similar to GitLab's, especially important is familiarity with modern customer validation techniques
 - Web development skill and familiarity with Git preferred
 - You are living wherever you want and are excited about the [all remote](https://about.gitlab.com/company/culture/all-remote/) lifestyle